coallaoh/Principles/principles/phd/README.md

 An effective PhD program should empower students to:

-a.
-Cultivate essential research management skills.
+- Cultivate essential research management skills.
-b.
-Acquire expertise in their chosen field.
+- Acquire expertise in their chosen field.
-c.
-Contribute to and take leadership roles within a research community.
+- Contribute to and take leadership roles within a research community.

 ### 1-a.
 Research management